benranderson/benranderson.github.io/content/blog/streamlit-matplotlib.md

 st.pyplot(fig)
 ```

-...can produce this less than useful output:
+...can produce a not particularly useful output like this:

 <img src="{static}/images/render-fail.png" alt="render-fail" width="400">